 For over 100 years the residents of Northport, a small town in northeast Washington near the Canadian border, have been and continue to be poisoned by the heavy metal toxins released by Teck Cominco, a smelter in Trail B.C.
 Canada.

 Teck Cominco, (now known as Teck Resources), is one of the world’s largest lead and zinc smelting plants in the world.
 Since 1906 the smelter’s processing of ore concentrates produce lead, zinc, cadmium, sulfuric acid and a number of other toxins.
-The waste, or discharge, from the smelting process contains dangerous heavy metal toxins and is released in two ways; water and air.
+The by product, or discharge, from the smelting process contains dangerous heavy metal toxins and is released into the environment in two ways; into the water and air.

 The solid discharge is known as slag.
-The slag is a black, glass like material that resembles sand.
-It is made up of heavy metal toxins such as arsenic, cadmium, lead, manganese, mercury and chromium, just to name a few.
-From 1906 – 1996 Teck disposed of 450 tons of slag a DAY through specially designed pipes that dumped the toxins directly into the Columbia River.
-Teck reasoned that, due to the velocity of the Columbia River, the slag would dilute enough before it would cross the Canadian Border and come to populated areas.
+Slag is a black, sand like material made up of heavy metal toxins such as arsenic, cadmium, lead, manganese, mercury and chromium, just to name a few.
+From 1906 – 1996 Teck dumped 450 tons of slag a DAY into the Columbia River.
+Teck reasoned that, due to the velocity of the Columbia River, the slag would disperse and dilute, making it harmless.
 Unfortunately, Teck was wrong.
 The practice of disposing the slag into the river was stopped in 1996.
 It was estimated at that time that Teck had dumped approximately 9.8 million tons of slag into the river, and concern was growing regarding the impact the slag was having on the environment and human health.

 Contrary to Teck’s theory, the slag was not being diluted by the time it reached a populated area.
-Approximately 3 miles down river from the smelter’s release point the Columbia crosses over into Washington State.
-It is here the water flow begins to slow down.
-Unfortunately, where the river first begins to slow, causing the slag to disperse and settle, is through the first populated area it came to, Northport, Washington.
+Approximately 3 miles down river from the smelter the Columbia crosses into Washington State and runs through Northport.
+It is here the slag settles to the bottom of the river and along the banks and beaches.

 Today the children of Northport know not to swim in the river.
 Their parents have warned them.
 Not only have they heard the stories of the toxins in the river, some have witnessed the effects first hand.
 Watching one or both of their parents suffer from a debilitating auto immune disease and sadly, despite the care their parents took to protect them, some of these children are already suffering from an auto immune disease of their own.